ni/monodrive-documentation/docs/LV_client/tools/mono_start_fixed_time.md

 ### Outputs

-- **Weather Profiles:**  Array with the weather profiles obtained by the weather configuration.
+- **Weather Profiles:**  Array of the weather profiles obtained by the weather configuration.